 Spanish Vuelta reduces format for 1st time in 35 years

-MADRID (AP) -- The Spanish Vuelta cycling race has reduced its format for the first time in more than three decades because of the coronavirus pandemic.
+MADRID — The Spanish Vuelta cycling race has reduced its format for the first time in more than three decades because of the coronavirus pandemic.

 Organizers said Wednesday this year’s race will have 18 stages, three fewer than the usual format.
 The last time the event did not have 21 stages was in 1985.